2002–03 Denver Nuggets season

-The 2002–03 Denver Nuggets season was the Nuggets' 27th season in the National Basketball Association, and 36th season as a franchise.
-The Nuggets had the fifth overall pick in the 2002 NBA draft, and selected Nikoloz Tskitishvili from the Republic of Georgia.
-Prior to the start of the season, the Nuggets acquired Marcus Camby and top draft pick Nenê Hilario from the New York Knicks, acquired second-year guard Rodney White from the Detroit Pistons, signed free agents Mark Blount and undrafted rookie Junior Harrington, and acquired Chris Whitney from the Washington Wizards.
-After a 2–9 start to the season with new head coach Jeff Bzdelik, the Nuggets won three straight games, but then lost 15 of their next 16 games, which included a ten-game losing streak, as Camby only played just 29 games due to ankle and hip injuries.
-In December, James Posey was traded to the Houston Rockets in a three-team trade, while Blount was traded back to his former team, the Boston Celtics in exchange for Shammond Williams in February.
-Also, that same month, Whitney was released and signed with the Orlando Magic for the rest of the season.
+The 2002–03 Denver Nuggets season was the 27th season for the Denver Nuggets in the National Basketball Association, and their 36th season as a franchise.
+The Nuggets received the fifth overall pick in the 2002 NBA draft, and selected power forward Nikoloz Tskitishvili from the Republic of Georgia.
+During the off-season, the team acquired Marcus Camby, and Brazilian rookie power forward, and top draft pick Nenê Hilario from the New York Knicks, acquired second-year guard Rodney White from the Detroit Pistons, signed free agents Mark Blount, and undrafted rookie point guard Junior Harrington, and acquired Chris Whitney from the Washington Wizards.
+The team also hired Jeff Bzdelik as their new head coach.

-However, the team struggled posting a 14-game losing streak between February and March.
-They lost their final eight games finishing last place in the Midwest Division and in the league with 17 wins and 65 losses, the franchise's worst record since 1997–98.
-They also missed the playoffs for eight consecutive seasons.
-Juwan Howard led the team with 18.4 points and 7.6 rebounds per game, while Nenê averaged 10.5 points and 6.1 rebounds per game, and was selected to the NBA All-Rookie First Team.
-Following the season, Howard signed as a free agent with the Orlando Magic, and Williams, Harrington and Donnell Harvey were all released to free agency.
+Under Bzdelik and with the addition of Nenê, Camby and White, the Nuggets struggled losing nine of their first eleven games of the regular season.
+The team won three straight games afterwards, but then lost 15 of their next 16 games, which included a 10-game losing streak in December.
+Also in December, the team traded James Posey to the Houston Rockets in a three-team trade.
+The Nuggets posted a seven-game losing streak between January and February, and held a 12–37 record at the All-Star break.
+At mid-season, the team traded Blount back to his former team, the Boston Celtics, in exchange for Shammond Williams in February, while Whitney was released to free agency, and signed with the Orlando Magic for the remainder of the season.
+The Nuggets suffered a 14-game losing streak between February and March, and lost their final eight games of the season, finishing in last place in the Midwest Division with a league-worst 17–65 record, which was tied with the Cleveland Cavaliers, who finished with the same record this season.
+It was also the franchise's worst record since the 1997–98 season, as the team missed the NBA playoffs for the eighth consecutive year.